How 3D Printing Is Revolutionizing Engineering Practices

 What is the concept of 3D printing?

 Manufacturing a tangible three-dimensional item, a solid thing from a virtual model, is accomplished via 3D printing.
-Unlike other manufacturing methods, which produce a product from a stock by eliminating the undesired material, three-dimensional printing is somewhat different.
+Unlike other manufacturing methods, which produce a product from a stock by eliminating the undesired material, three-dimensional printing is different.
 Built in layers at a time, components like plastic, metal, or resin are added consecutively until the whole item is generated.

 3D Printing’s Evolution in Engineering